 Create a lab

-Navigate to Lab Services web portal: https://labs.azure.com.
+Navigate to the Azure Lab Services website (https://labs.azure.com).

 Select Sign in and enter your credentials.
 Azure Lab Services supports organizational accounts and Microsoft accounts.